 - Recently, Palmer amaranth has been becoming a greater problem in Midwestern crop production.

-- Populations, often glyphosate resistant, are becoming established in areas where Palmer amaranth has not previously been found such as Wisconsin, Michigan, and northern Indiana.
+- Populations, often glyphosate resistant, are becoming established in areas where Palmer amaranth has not previously been found such as Minnesota and Iowa.

+Figure 1.
 Confirmed and suspected cases of glyphosate-resistant Palmer amaranth and year of initial observation in North-Central and Southern states (Heap 2017).
 Populations in some areas are also resistant to ALS, microtubule, PSII, HPPD, and PPO inhibiting herbicides.

 Spread of Palmer amaranth into new areas

 - Palmer amaranth seed is believed to have moved north along with cotton seed and hulls brought from the southern U.S. for use in dairy and beef rations, and in seed for conservation plantings.

 - Subsequent spreading of cattle manure and planting of conservation reserve program areas distributed Palmer amaranth seed in fields and allowed populations to become established.

 What makes Palmer amaranth such a difficult weed?